How to define an agency scope of work to deliver increased value

 Bringing brand value to the process

-This is because at the moment the task is only output defined and has no alignment to the importance, either strategically for financially for the client.
-Without this two identical outputs would logically require the same amount of time, resource and therefore cost, even though there may not be the strategic or financial justification for this.
+This is because, at the moment, the task is only output-defined and has no alignment to the importance, either strategically or financially, for the client.
+Without this, two identical outputs would logically require the same amount of time, resources and cost, even though there may not be a strategic or financial justification.

-Take this example of a brand who make one brand television ad and run it on and off over two years and also make a promotional television ad that will run for 6 weeks only and never be used again.
-Is it justified that the two are the same output and therefore have the same agency resource requirement and the same cost?
+Take this example of a brand that makes one television ad and runs it on and off over two years and also makes a promotional television ad that will run for six weeks only and never be used again.
+Is it justified that the two have the same output and, therefore, have the exact agency resource requirement and the same cost?

 This is strategic importance and it goes to defining the specific strategic role of each output and values this role accordingly.

-The second consideration is the financial value, which should be reflected in the budget, but often is not due to historical, legacy or other influences.
-An example would be a house of brands or a branded house with either multiple brands or multiple products and services under one brand.
+The second consideration is the financial value, which should be reflected in the budget but often is not due to historical, legacy or other influences.
+An example would be a house of brands or a branded house with multiple brands or products and services under one brand.

-If one brand generates more revenue and profit than the other, should you be investing as much in the promotion of that brand?
+If one brand generates more revenue and profit than the other, should you invest as much in promoting that brand?
 Yet the agency would logically argue that the resources and the cost for the outputs on a valuable brand or product would be the same for a lesser quality brand or product.

 This is the basis of value-based remuneration, which you can read more about here.